 Picking out the right switch for your keyboard is a difficult decision.

-For a first time mechanical keyboard buyer, sorting through all the different Cherry MX switches can cause be a little overwhelming and headache-inducing, but we’re here to help.
+For a first time mechanical keyboard buyer, sorting through all the different Cherry MX choices can cause be a little overwhelming and headache-inducing, but we’re here to help.

-We’ll go over all the different Cherry MX switches along with a deeper dive into the nitty gritty details.
+We’ll go over all the different Cherry MX colors along with a deeper dive into the nitty gritty details.

 Here’s a quick overview of all the common switch colors and what they mean.

-We’ll do a deeper dive into each Cherry MX switch and give our recommendations on their usage.
+We’ll do a deeper dive into each Cherry MX choice and give our recommendations on their usage.

-We’ll include sound tests and pictures of each switch.
+We’ll include sound tests and pictures of each choice.

 Different Actuation Types